 But what’s even more wonderful than following the adventures of clever sleuths?
 When those novels’ heroes truly reflect the diverse spectrum of backgrounds and experiences of the real world!

 Here are some of my recommendations to help stock your bookshelves with diverse mysteries for the mystery-loving teens and kids in your life:

 The Spaghetti Detectives by Andreas Steinhöfel

 This book, which won the German equivalent of the Newbery in 2009, follows the adventures of Rico, who struggles with learning differences, and Oscar, his genius best friend, who together blend their unique views of the world to apprehend a kidnapper.
-It’s a quirky book—made quirkier by the English translation, perhaps—but it’s a fun mystery that reveals the potential power of differences. [chapter book, ages 8 and up]
+It’s a quirky book—made quirkier by the English translation, perhaps—but it’s a fun mystery that reveals the potential power of differences. [middle grade, ages 8 and up]

 Vanished by Sheela Chari